iiab/calibre-web/.github/README.md

 If you encounter bugs or issues, please report them in the [issues section](https://github.com/iiab/calibre-web/issues) of the repository.
 Be sure to include detailed information about your setup and the problem encountered.

-If your problem is generic to the [upstream fork janeczku/calibre-web](https://github.com/janeczku/calibre-web/issues) you may wish to report your issue there.
+If your problem is generic to the [upstream janeczku/calibre-web](https://github.com/janeczku/calibre-web/issues) you may wish to report your issue there.

 ### Feature Requests